 - Basic knowledge on religions and faith systems

 - General theories and concepts of research on religions

 - The content of the reading material

-- Oxford Handbook for Religious Studies, edited by Michael Stausberg and Steven Engler, Oxford 2016
+- The Oxford Handbook of the Study of Religion, edited by Michael Stausberg and Steven Engler, Oxford 2016

 - Geertz, Clifford, Religion as a cultural system.
 The interpretation of cultures: selected essays, Geertz, Clifford.
 London: Fontana Press.
 1993. pp. 87–125.